bjo/bjo.github.io/content/post/heap-article/index.md

 # Similar to nlargest, but for smallest
 ```

+`heapq` also provides other helpful functions, such as converting a regular array into a heap, merging two heaps, and obtaining the n-th largest or smallest values in an array (How would you implement this yourself?
+Hint is that it is very similar to the running median problem that we just solved.)

 ## Real-life application: Priority queues

-Another very useful real-life scenario that uses heaps as its data structure, is a queueing system which should not simply work as FIFO (First-In-First-Out), but has a priority number associated with them.
-In a situation where higher-priority tasks should be completed before lower-priority ones (for example, in the Emergency Room, where patients with more severe conditions need to be treated as a higher priority), a very efficient implementation of such a queueing system can be written like this (example taken directly from python documentation page for heapq: https://docs.python.org/3/library/heapq.html ):
+Another very useful real-life scenario that uses heaps is a queueing system which should respect priorities associated with each task, not simply working as a FIFO queue(First-In-First-Out).
+One example would be theEmergency Room, where patients with more severe conditions need to be treated with a higher priority.
+A very efficient implementation of such a queueing system can be written like this (example taken directly from python documentation page for heapq: https://docs.python.org/3/library/heapq.html ):

 ```python
 pq = []                         # list of entries arranged in a heap